Kids Giving Year-Round

 The idea of Santa’s Elves has taken taken off because there’s nothing else like it in Colorado or around the country.
 We all want to teach children how to be kind and compassionate.
 With one small act together, we can create a ripple effect that can wash over our planet.
 Together, we can pay it forward and create the next generation of givers.
 We can create a better future for our kids, our grandkids, for other nonprofits, charities and volunteer organizations, because our kids today will grow up with huge hearts.

 Please join us.
-Get your kids involved in one of our hands-on activities or let us know what you’re doing in your hometown so that others can do the same thing!
+Get your kids involved in our Santa’s Elves event or let us know what you’re doing in your hometown so that others can be inspired.
 Want more ideas?
 Visit to The Denver Dream Center.

 See the Next Generation in Action